aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 ---

-> ___NOTE:___ This pattern consumes multiple Elastic IP addresses, because 3 VPCs with 3 subnets are created in `prod1Env` and `prod2Env` AWS accounts.
-Make sure your account limits for EIP are increased to support additional 9 EIPs (1 per subnet).
+> ___NOTE:___ This pattern consumes multiple Elastic IP addresses, because 3 VPCs with 3 subnets are created in `prod1Env`, `prod2Env` and `monitoringEnv` AWS accounts.
+Make sure your account limits for EIP are increased to support additional 3 EIPs per account.

 ---